Interfacelab/ilab-media-tools/readme.txt

 **NOTE**: This plugin requires PHP 5.6x or higher (PHP 7.x preferred)

-= Upload to S3, Minio, Google Cloud Storage and Digital Ocean Spaces = Automatically copy media uploads to S3 (and S3 compatible services) and hosts your media directly from S3, CloudFront or any other CDN.
-Additionally, easily import your existing media library to Amazon S3 with the push of a button.
+= Upload to S3, Minio, Google Cloud Storage, Wasabi and Digital Ocean Spaces = Automatically copy media uploads to the cloud and serve them directly from your cloud storage provider, CloudFront or any other CDN.
+Additionally, easily import your existing media library with the push of a button.

 = Integrate with Imgix =
 [Imgix](https://imgix.com) will radically change the way that you build your WordPress sites and themes.
 This plugin is the best integration available for WordPress.
 Upload your images to S3 with our S3 tool and then host the media with Imgix, providing you with real-time image processing and automatic format delivery.
 Forget ImageMagick, Imgix is light years ahead in quality and speed.